slyzowo/Terminal-Colours/README.md

 cprint(Attribute, Background, Foreground, "Text to Display");
 ```

 ```c
 cprintf(Attribute, Background, Foreground, "Text to Display");
 ```

+# AI Disclosure
+Generative A.I. was used in this project.
+Generative A.I. was used to assist to write the `colored_printf` function, as I did not know how varadic funtions work in C.

-# Roadmap
+# License
-I may add compatiblity with other languages.
-I'm unsure if I will though.
+[MIT](https://choosealicense.com/licenses/mit/)

 # Authors
 slyzowo

-# License
-[MIT](https://choosealicense.com/licenses/mit/)